symfony/symfony-docs/components/dependency_injection/autowiring.rst

         $container->setDefinition('uppercase_twitter_client', $definition4);

 It deserves some explanations.
 We now have 2 services implementing the ``Rot13TransformerInterface``.
-The autowiring subsystem cannot guess the which one to use, this leads to errors like::
+The autowiring subsystem cannot guess which one to use, this leads to errors like::

       [Symfony\Component\DependencyInjection\Exception\RuntimeException]